vitezokruglogstonda/E-commerce-app/README.md

 # E-commerce-app
- Web app built in ASP.NET Core and React
+ Web app built with ASP.NET Core and React